vinson-remoteit/remoteitPi/README.md

    ![readme-02-02](https://user-images.githubusercontent.com/42136920/79466585-be26ec80-8037-11ea-866f-b2a86358ca24.png)

 ## Installing the Image
-6. Remove the microSD from the card reader and insert it into the remote.itPi.
+6. AftRemove the microSD from the card reader and insert it into the remote.itPi.
 If you are connecting the remote.itPi to the internet via Ethernet, plug the cable into the remote.itPi.
 7. Connect the power cable to the remote.itPi to power on the device.
 8. From your computer, open your browser and navigate to: http://find.remote.it. **(Note: Make sure you disable any pop-up blocker extensions or software for the domain "x.remote.it" or this webpage may not load properly.)**
 9. The webpage will start to search for your remote.itPi device.
 If your device isn't detected after the initial search, wait a minute, then click **Search again**.